 These cupcakes make a wonderful gift for the vegan chocolate lovers in your life, for birthdays, valentine's day, and more.

 Pair these with any frosting you like; I recommend my cookie butter frosting recipe or my vegan buttercream frosting!
 Hint: replace a bit of the powdered sugar with unsweetened cocoa powder or cacao powder in the buttercream frosting for chocolate buttercream.
 You can also stir in some melted chocolate chips instead of cocoa powder.

 Cook Time20 minutes

 In a small saucepan over medium-low heat (or a double-boiler), melt the vegan butter and unsweetened chocolate, stirring constantly.
 Once everything is melted and combined, remove from heat.

-Using an electric mixer, whip the aquafaba until it is white and foamy (this should take around 5-10 minutes).
+Using an electric mixer (a stand mixer is preferred, but you can use a hand mixer as well), whip the aquafaba until it is white and foamy (this should take around 5-10 minutes).

 Slowly add the sugar to the aquafaba and mix it together.
 (You can continue to use the mixer, or you can stir by hand if you don’t have a stand mixer).

 Add the chocolate mix to the aquafaba mix, and combine.